-Summer Herb Butter Recipe is a very simple compound butter recipe that adds an amazing taste to rolls, potatoes, sandwiches, or any other way you use butter.
+Summer Herb Butter Recipe is a very simple compound butter recipe that adds a fantastic taste to rolls, potatoes, sandwiches, or any other way you use butter.

 The more I use herbs, the more obsessed I am with them.
-I use herbs in my teas, breads, rolls and to even to add flavor to my eggs.
+Since I have a huge herb garden, there’s always plenty of herbs for recipes.
+I use herbs in my teas, salads, bread, rolls, and even to add flavor to my eggs.

-Compound butters are so simple to make and capturing the flavor of summer with this recipe will not only add flavor to your meals, but make extra logs for your friends and family.
+Compound butter is simple to make and are an easy way to capture the fresh flavor of summer.
+This recipe will not only add flavor to your meals, but make extra logs for your friends and family.

-Since you love to cook, I’m guessing you like all things cozy living.
-I created a Facebook group called Creating a Cozy Life with over 5,000 like-minded souls.
+Since you found this recipe on making compound butter, I’m guessing you like all things cozy living.
+I created a Facebook group called Creating a Cozy Life with over 116,000 like-minded souls.

 It’s a group where we share recipes, pictures of things that leave you in awe, and ideas on how to make your life just a little bit more snug.
 Join here to be part of the virtual cozy cabin.

 Compound butter is a fancy name for butter mixed with seasonings, fruits, herbs, or even edible florals.
 You make blend butter by chopping up the flavorings and adding them to room-temperature butter that you can form into a log.

 Herb butter is a delicious way to add flavor to your favorite vegetable and meat dishes.
 This basic herb butter recipe makes a delicious topping for steak, turkey, salmon, baked potato, foil packets of meat and veggies topped with herb butter, herb butter garlic bread, dinner rolls, and fresh vegetables.

 1/4 cup chopped combination of herbs (like dill, basil, fresh thyme, sage, fresh parsley, fresh chives, tarragon, oregano, fresh rosemary or marjoram)